-While the exploratory study allowed us to identify possible factors that have a role in users' decisions about friendship requests, we wanted to test these factors on a representative sample and measure the fraction of users who are employed by those factors.
+While the exploratory study allowed us to identify possible factors that have a role in users' decisions about friendship requests, we wanted to test these factors on a representative sample and measure the fraction of users who employ those factors.
+Also, we wanted to characterize FOSN users' behavior and find factors that are employed significantly more than other factors for making decision about friend requests sent from other users, in particular strangers.
 Therefore, we decided to conduct an online survey that would allow us to collect quantitative data from a representative sample.